-- G.12.2.
+Parking decks shall be of such scale so as to not dominate the streetscape. - G.5.12.72.
 Each individual site development permit application shall demonstrate how the project meets the design standards applicable to Carolina North in a form required by the Town Manager.
-The Manager shall use a U-1 Application Form substantially similar in content to the form set forth at the end of this Exhibit. - G.12.3 Any subsequent application for a development agreement on the Carolina North Tract shall include updated Design Guidelines. - G.12.4 The University is committed to making public art an integral part of the Carolina North campus.
-The design guidelines for Carolina North set forth as Exhibit E shall be updated to incorporate a specific section addressing provision of public art prior to the approval of the first individual site development plan pursuant to this Agreement.
+The Manager shall use a U-1 Application Form substantially similar in content to the form set forth as Exhibit J.at the end of this Exhibit.
+The Manager shall take appropriate steps to notify the Council and the public upon initiation of Town staff review of each individual site development permit application. - G.5.12.83 Any subsequent application for a development agreement on the Carolina North Tract shall include updated the Design Guidelines most recently approved by the University Board of Trustees. - C.5.12.94 The University is committed to making art, including public art, an integral part of the Carolina North campus.
+The Ddesign Gguidelines for Carolina North set forth as Exhibit L shall be updated to incorporate a specific section addressing provision of public art. prior to the approval of the first individual site development plan pursuant to this Agreement.
+This specific section shall include a comprehensive public arts program that contains the basic guidelines and procedures of implementation in a standard public art plan.
+These provisions shall broadly identify opportunities for integrating public art into the context of the built and natural environments of the Carolina North Project, including early involvement of artists in determining contextually appropriate public art locations overall and for individual project plans.
+The provisions shall also address options and sources of funding for implementation of the public art program. - G-5.12.10 The Town Manager may designate a staff liaison to the University's Campus Art Advisory Committee. - G.5.12.11 The Annual Report shall include a description of public art activities undertaken on the Carolina North Tract in the previous year and planned for the forthcoming year.